 Although there is no single hardware requirement for installing HDP, there are some basic guidelines.
-The HDP packages for a complete installation of HDP-2.3.4 will take up about 2.5 GB of disk space.
+The HDP packages for a complete installation of HDP-2.5.0 consumes about 6.5 GB of disk space.

 The first step is to ensure you keep a backup copy of your HDP 2.1 configurations.